RobSmyth/Git2SemVer.MSBuild.Fork/Documentation/Reference/Glossary.md

 ## Build number

-A build number uniquely identifies a build to provide traceability to build logs/records on a build system.
+The build number uniquely identifies a build to provide traceability to build logs/records on a build system.
 Traditionally a integer that increases with each build.
 It is useful if the build number always increases chronologically.